RauschSchottManuel/RauschSchottManuel/README.md

 ### Hi there,
 my name is Manuel Rausch-Schott.
 I am a Software Developer from Austria.

-(No, we don't have Kangaroos🤣)
+First of all: No, we don't have Kangaroos🤣

 - 🏡 Upper Austria, Austria
 - 👨‍🎓 HTBLA Leonding